aristos32/exercise/README.md

 To avoid accidental cases of modifying the database during testing we used the ```use RefreshDatabase; trait```, as well as an in-memory sqlite option of phpUnit.xml with below params:
 ```<env name="DB_CONNECTION" value="sqlite"/>```
 ```<env name="DB_DATABASE" value=":memory:"/>```

+### Bonus - user interface with latest stock price
+This can be implemented using websockets.
+Laravel has good support for this using a server-side broadcasting driver that broadcasts the events, and Laravel Echo(a frontend Javascript library) can receive them within the browser client.
+I didn't implement this part due to lack of time.

 ### Useful commands for troubleshooting
 - Run all tests